cosmic-horizon/testnets/README.md

 - [Go v1.17.1](https://golang.org/doc/install)
 - [Starport](https://docs.starport.network/guide/install.html)

-# Install cohod, Generate Wallet and Start your Node
+# Install CoHo, Generate Wallet and Start your Node

 You have two options for installing the cohod binary.
 First, our team will be providing releases of cohod in our github repository, please check the [releases page](https://github.com/cosmic-horizon/coho/releases) for the latest version of cohod.
 Secondly, you can follow the steps below to compile coho yourself.